NotebookLM vs ChatGPT: Which Is Better for Research? (2026)

 • Both NotebookLM and ChatGPT are web-based tools.
 Elephas is a native Mac, iPhone, and iPad app.

 • NotebookLM and ChatGPT each lock you into one AI provider.
-Elephas supports local AI plus API keys for ChatGPT, Claude, Gemini, Grok, and Perplexity.
+Elephas runs built-in local LLM models plus API keys for ChatGPT, Claude, Gemini, Grok, and Perplexity (sensitive details redacted before sending).

 • ChatGPT's free and Go plans may use your data for model training.
 NotebookLM sends data to Google's servers.
 Elephas processes everything on your own device.